acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 kubectl describe quota --namespace <namespace>
 ```

-Above command could (must not) output this (name and Namespace will vary):
+Above command should output this (name and Namespace will vary):

 ```
 Name:            lab-quota